Topherchriss/A-Z/README.md

 ### Acknowledgments
 .
 Special thanks to **tkinter** for providing  the  GUI framework.
 .
+Special thanks to **Cisco skills for all** for the well structured Python lessons.
-Inspired by the idea of implementing OOP principles that i'm currently learning.
+.
+Inspired by the idea of implementing OOP principles that i'm currently learning at **Cisco skills for all**.